scottdj92/Usher/README.md

 * You can deploy by commiting to the remote heroku master branch
 	* You do this by running `git push heroku master`
 	* You must have the Heroku Toolbelt to be able to hook into the Heroku remote branch

+* Running the bot
+	* log into the heroku instance from the project directory
+	* then type `heroku run:detached npm start`

+* Stopping the bot
+	* Dynos are the individual instances running from heroku.
+View them by using `heroku ps`
+	* Stopping an instance requires you to know the dyno name from ps and typing `heroku ps:stop (name)`